bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 Sjors Provoost: 01:53:58

-Yeah, and The thing is most of these episodes are still correct.
+Yeah, and the thing is most of these episodes are still correct.
 Some of the proposals may have changed a bit.
 But it is not a current events episode.
 It's just that we often run out of topics and then we'll do like, oh, what's new in Bitcoin Core Vision 24?